Welcome to NeuroSafe 2018

 Presented by: University of Minnesota Department of Neurosurgery.
 Provided by: Office of Continuing Professional Development - University of Minnesota Medical School

-This innovative symposium will offer cutting-edge perspectives about quality and safety related to:
+This innovative symposium offers cutting-edge perspectives about neurosurgical quality and safety, including:

 - Improvement efforts across all practice settings